 Wed, 10 Apr 2013 00:00:00 +0000

-http://mixedbit.org/blog/2013/03/20/wwwhisper_heroku_add_on_update.html http://mixedbit.org/blog/2013/03/20/wwwhisper_heroku_add_on_update.html <![CDATA[wwwhisper add-on update]]> wwwhisper add-on update
+https://mixedbit.org/blog/2013/03/20/wwwhisper_heroku_add_on_update.html https://mixedbit.org/blog/2013/03/20/wwwhisper_heroku_add_on_update.html <![CDATA[wwwhisper add-on update]]> wwwhisper add-on update

 The wwwhiser Heroku add-on is now in a private beta phase.
 The official documentation is on Heroku.
 In this phase only Heroku beta users can officially sign up, but if you are interested in trying, drop me an email.